michaelpaulkorthals/py_irc/README.md

 ## Hardware ##

-My choice for this appliction is a a Raspberry Pi Zero W with headless Raspbian Buster based on Debian 10 Linux.
+My choice for this appliction is a Raspberry Pi Zero W with headless Raspbian Buster based on Debian 10 Linux.

 ![Raspberry Pi Zero W](images/rpi_zero_w.jpg)